Pre and Post Disaster Reporting Bulletin and Template Frequently Asked Questions

 If your company can readily sort the location of the individual risks independent of the insured address, then that would be preferable.
 For instance, if you can report that a single policy may have property insured in multiple zip codes and can provide an amount of either covered vehicles or dollar amount of insurance in force for each property, then please do so.
 If you can only report the primary insured location, then that will suffice.

-The intent of the pre-disaster data call is to provide the OID with the basic understanding of which Insurers may suffer losses and have exposure in the event of a catastrophe.
+The intent of the pre-disaster data call is for the OID to gain an understanding of potential exposure in the event of a catastrophe, the Insurers who may suffer losses, and for which coverage type.